 Another big thing to keep in mind: your tot can visit Disney essentially for FREE.
 Babies under three don’t require a ticket!
 This can be massively appealing to some parents because once those kids hit three, you’re looking at full-priced airline seats for your kid (if you fly, that begins at age two) AND close to adult-priced tickets for your kid (the difference between adults and kid prices for tickets is SO minimal it’s crazy.
 We’re talking a handful of dollars for hundred dollar+ tickets!).
 A Disney trip when they’re smaller may be more financially doable for your family than when they’re older.

 Now, of course, there are cons to bringing the super littles to the ‘World for the first time.
 This won’t be a trip to remember for little kids.
 It takes until 4-6 years for long term memory to develop in most humans so odds are your tyke probably isn’t going to be able to look back on this trip like you will.
-If you want them to remember hugging Mickey for the first time, you may want to hold off for a few years.
+If you want them to remember hugging Mickey for the first time, you may want to hold off for a few years, especially since most character meet and greets aren’t available right now.

 And, like we said, babies are a lot of work at home and they’re going to be a lot of work in Disney World.
 (Luckily, we have tips!)